HHTseng/MarkovRNNs/README.md

 - **Heuristic explanation**:
 MRNN is built as a deep learning model for time series, such as NLP, weather, and stock price prediction.
 The main idea is to create several *parallel* [RNNs](https://en.wikipedia.org/wiki/Recurrent_neural_network) [(LSTMs)](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) to learn the time dependence of the data simultaneously.
-If data has complex temporal structures (behaviour), single RNN may not be enough to carry out the pattern. *k* parallel RNNs (*k=1,2,3,...*) read same input signal at the same time, each learns different character of data.
-Then another latent variable *z* (also trained by networks) will determine when and which LSTM should be listened for attaining learning task.
+If data has complex temporal structures (behaviour), single RNN may not be enough to carry out the pattern. *k* parallel RNNs (*k=1,2,3,...*) can read same input signal at the same time, each learns different character of data.
+Then another latent variable *z* (also trained by networks) will determine when and which LSTM should be listened for attaining learning task (see Fig *q_z(t)* & *z(t)* below).
 The choosing mechanism by *z* itself is a process stochastic modeling of transitions between *k* LSTMs based on Markov property, and hence the name MRNN.

+- Note:
+The transition variable z between *k* LSTMs can regarded as an [attention mechanism](https://nlp.stanford.edu/pubs/emnlp15_attn.pdf) over individual LSTM hidden states.

 ## Datasets